 I didn’t want to bug my kids too much while they were creating, but I did get one photo of Priscilla painting her butterfly.

-J.C. had fun doing this easy watercolor painting project too!
+J.C. had fun doing this easy watercolor painting project, too!
 His painting is the bottom one in the photo below.
 Priscilla’s finished masterpiece is the top one.

 - Use this watercolor painting as a warm vs. cool colors art lesson.
 Have the kids use only warm colors in the butterfly and cool colors in the background.
 Or vice versa.

-More Art & Painting Ideas for Kids:
+More Fun Art Projects and Painting Ideas for Kids:

 - Exploring Complementary Colors with a “Magic Colors” Kids Art Project